lsolesen/optimafootball-com-jekyll/_posts/2022-12-10-11-years-abroad-in-a-complex-world.md

 category: Daily life
 language: en
 ---
-**2012-2023:**
+**2012-2023: **The end of an era

-Wow.
-The end of an era: After nearly 11 years living abroad; today, we bring our boys home to Denmark on a one-way-ticket.
+After nearly 11 years living abroad; today, we bring our boys home to Denmark on a one-way-ticket.

 How to comprehend 11 years across various countries, cultures, roles, life changing moments, expanding network and personal development?
 What a ride!
 We have loved this way of living learning about the world while we were both developing individual careers leading to unique experiences.